pipelight/doc.pipelight/helpers/docker/types.md

 docker helpers perpetuate this philosophy by only handling named volumes...

 **However**, you can link a named volume to a custom path in host.
-(Bind mounts but cleaner)
+(Bind mounts but cleaner) This way, `docker volume ls` outouts every binds.
+No need to `docker container inspect` every container to troobleshoot unexpected behavior related to bind mounts.

 ```ts
 const params = {